-Patient came to the emergency department with shortness of breath which had been worsening over weeks.
-She admitted that her symptoms began after physical activity and after she felt pain in her left flank.
+Shortness of breath which had been worsening over weeks.
+Her symptoms began after physical activity and after she felt pain in her left flank.
 Low Hgb levels on laboratory anaylsis.
 The patient also had a "benign" brain tumor and epistaxis.

 Loading Stack -